murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 01.md

 - IAAA

 **CIA Triad**
 - *Confidentiality*: The goal of confidentiality protection is to prevent or minimize unauthorized access to data.
 Confidentiality protections prevent disclosure while protecting authorized access.
+In an organization, confidentiality can be enhanced through the implementation of design principles, such as the principle of least privilege.
+The principle of least privilege limits users' access to only the information they need to complete work-related tasks.
 - *Integrtity*: concept of protecting the reliability and correctness of data.
 Integrity protection prevents unauthorized alterations of data.
 Properly implemented integrity protection provides a means for authorized changes while protecting against intended and malicious unauthorized activities (such as viruses and intrusions) as well as mistakes made by authorized users (such as accidents or oversights).
 - *Availablity*: Availability means authorized subjects are granted timely and uninterrupted access to objects.